isenf/task-manager/README.md

 # Task Manager Website
 This project is a simple way to test my knowledge of server-side development, including authentication, database communication, route management, cookies, and middleware.
+**I'm still working on this project, there's so many things to improve**

 ## ⚠️ Warning
 > Before reading this, please note that English is not my native language, so there may be some grammatical mistakes in the files and commits.